acceleratedscience/open-ad-toolkit/README.md

     - **Hostname:** [https://rxn.app.accelerate.science](https://rxn.app.accelerate.science)<br>
     - **API_key:** The RXN API key you obtained following the instructions above.

-1. You should get a message saying you successfully logged in.
+1. You should get a message saying you successfully logged in.<br>

     > **Note:** Your RXN auth config file is saved as `~/.openad/rxn-auth.ext-v2.json`.
 If you ever want to reset your RXN login information, simply delete this file.
 You can also do this by running `set context ds4sd reset`<br>